bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/buildpack.md

 that is then run as a container on the Dash Enterprise server or the Kubernetes cluster.
 It's a higher-level abstraction of a Dockerfile.

-Dash Enterprise is shipped with custom buildpacks for Python, Conda and R.
+Dash Enterprise support buildpacks for Python, Conda and R.